GBK-Data/Sales-Dashboard-Project/README.md

 - Chart shows total Revenue by Region
 - East Region has the highest Sales
-- Laptop is bestselling Product
+- Laptop is the bestselling Product category
 - December was the best Month
 - February sold the most Units

   # Power BI Dashboard
 <img width="1262" height="710" alt="image" src="https://github.com/user-attachments/assets/f386f245-48c2-4c75-b403-159b3e9c6810" />

-- Germany brought the most Revenue
+- Germany generated the most Revenue among all countries
-- 8214 Total Units was sold
+- 8,214 Total Units was sold
 - Total Sum of Revenue is 1.77M
-- October had the lowest Revenue
+- October had the lowest Revenue of the year